canro91/canro91.github.io/_posts/2020-07-18-HowIStartedBlogging.md

 ### _Once upon a time, a junior engineer at his first job_

 Everything started on my first professional job.
 I was a junior software engineer, the least experienced on the team.
-I had just finished reading “The Clean Code”.
+I had just finished reading [The Clean Code]({% post_url 2020-01-06-CleanCodeReview %}).
 I wanted to rewrite all the code I had worked with.

 I had a lot to share with my colleagues about coding.
 But I was  the new guy.
 So I came up with “Daily Tips”.
 It was a weekly email with a single tip about how to write better code.
 Those tips came from what I had seen on the book and on the code I worked with.
 For example, use boolean  variables instead of integers for flags.
 I started to accumulate some of  these tips on my computer.
 These tips ended up on my presentations for  newcomers at my next job.